konovod/prngs/README.md

 # prngs

-Crystal implementations of PCG32, XorShift1024* and Xoroshiro128+, WELL512, ChaCha20 pseudorandom generators.
+Crystal implementations of PCG32, XorShift1024* and Xoroshiro128+, WELL512, ChaCha12, ChaCha20, ISAAC+ pseudorandom generators.

 See http://www.pcg-random.org for more details about PCG